AdobeDocs/adobeio-codelabs-campaign-standard/lessons/lesson1.md

-## Lesson 1: Create a New Firefly App from ACS Template
+## Lesson 1: Create a New Firefly App from Campaign Standard Template

 To initialize a Firefly app, let's use init command from the CLI.